equipeGST/RiboDoc/README.md

 ### Use of docker
 &emsp;&emsp;&emsp;`docker run --rm -v /path/to/your/project/folder/:/data/ equipegst/ribodoc CPU_NUMBER MEMORY_AMOUNT`
 ### Use of singularity
-&emsp;&emsp;&emsp;`singularity run --disable-cache --bind /path/to/your/project/folder/:/data/ equipegst/ribodoc CPU_NUMBER MEMORY_AMOUNT`
+&emsp;&emsp;&emsp;`singularity run --bind /path/to/your/project/folder/:/data/ equipegst/ribodoc CPU_NUMBER MEMORY_AMOUNT`
 */path/to/your/project/folder/* corresponds to the **full path** of the directory with all the files you prepared for the analysis (usually starting with a "/").
 To get this full path, you can usually drag and drop your folder to the terminal or find it in the properties.
 *:/data/* **must not be modified in any way** as it corresponds to the path to the project directory inside the container.
 *CPU_NUMBER* is an integer corresponding to the total number of threads you want to use for your analysis (Ex : 4).
 *MEMORY_AMOUNT* is an integer corresponding to the maximum amount of memory in Gigabytes (RAM) you want to use for your analysis (Ex : 30).
 Be careful to have enough memory available for alignment steps or the pipeline will be stopped without a specific error written in the "logs" folder.
+>You can also add the "--disable-cache" option after "singularity run" in order to delete singularity image and cache after the run is done.

 >Caution:
 >&emsp;&emsp;&emsp;The path to your project folder and the "/data/" path must start and finish with a slash "/" if you are using docker.